Hip External Rotator Stretch

 Hip External Rotator Stretch Instructions

-3. Use your right hand to gently press your right knee away from your body.
+3. Sit up tall.
+Place your right hand gently on your right knee.

 Hip External Rotator Stretch Form & Visual